RPI-ITWS/ITWS-2110-F24-martid13/lab6/README.md

     - <b>Law of Uniform Connectedness: </b>Connecting related information visually improves clarity and credibility.

   - ### Implementation(s):
      - added small subheader to the main title telling the user what the site is for, and the author's name.

 ## Valuable
   - ### My Website:
+    - I believe my website provides value to a very very specific kind of person who is simultaneously seeking weather and recipe information.
+I think for this rare person, my site is great.
+For the average, the site is not very valuable compared to other weather sites.
+I don't think "value" is core to this site at all, its more of a fun site to test features.
+Without a full overhaul or additional features, I don't think I can easily add value to this site.

+        At the very minimum, I can provide a link to a reputable weather source for more detailed information.

   - ### Relevant UX Law(s):
     - <b>Parkinson’s Law: </b>Avoiding feature bloat and focusing on delivering value within time constraints enhances perceived value.